 Have you ever made a commitment to God on a Sunday morning only to find yourself breaking that promise within days?
-Under the leadership of Nehemiah, the people of God made an oath with practical implications about how they were going to live in light of God’s Law, but soon found themselves in disobedience.
+Under the leadership of Nehemiah, the people of God made an oath with practical implications about how they were going to live in light of God’s law—but they soon found themselves in disobedience.
 Alistair Begg advises us of the urgency of dealing with sin in our personal lives because it affects our spiritual well-being and the purity of God’s people.

 1On that day they read from the Book of Moses in the hearing of the people.
 And in it was found written that no Ammonite or Moabite should ever enter the assembly of God, 2for they did not meet the people of Israel with bread and water, but hired Balaam against them to curse them—yet our God turned the curse into a blessing.
 3As soon as the people heard the law, they separated from Israel all those of foreign descent.